jtabbert/vault-pki-cert-manager-part-2/README.md

 sudo nano /etc/hosts
 ```

-At the bottom of the file add
+At the bottom of the file add, replacing the IP address below with the output of the command "kubectl get ingress"

 ```shell-session
 192.168.59.100 demo.example.com